merin-ai25/CrashCourse-Topics-CS-/README.md

    - It helps in optimizing problems where you need to check for subarrays or substrings meeting certain criteria.

 . **Longest Substring Without Repeating Characters (LeetCode #3) → Sliding Window**

-   - **Problem**: Find the length of the longest substring without repeating characters.
-   - **Approach**: Use a sliding window to keep track of the substring that contains no repeating characters.
-Use a hash map to store the last occurrence of each character.

    **C# Example:**
    ```csharp